 Office and Grants Manager

-Donna has more than 25 years of service to Alamance Regional Medical Center.
-She most recently served as the senior executive assistant to CEO Emeritus John Currin and vice presidents Rex Street and Mandy Eaton.
+Donna has more than 28 years of service to Alamance Regional Medical Center.
+Prior to joining Impact Alamance, she served as the senior executive assistant to CEO Emeritus John Currin and vice presidents Rex Street and Mandy Eaton.

 Ginette Archinal, MD